KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-The-data-collection-spreadsheet.md

 ## You will get a data collection spreadsheet as shown in the screenshot.

-![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.8.png) Column A to E are default headers, followed by one column per trait.
+![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.8.png) Columns A to E are default headers, followed by one column per trait.
 If any of these default traits do not apply to your data, fill the column with n/a.
 In the name column, all your names must match the existing germplasm names in KnowPulse.
 There is another tutorial to guide you through the [Germplasm Search](https://knowpulse-knowledgebase.github.io/Germplasm-Search/) process.
 If your germplasm does not exist in KnowPulse yet, please contact us.

 **Please note, each project can only handle one data collection spreadsheet, therefore, if you think you will need to upload multiple files, please contact us.**